baphomet-berlin/barthes-frontend/specs/architecture/main.md

 ## Logic

 1. If fragment does not have a title, fragment title is first sentence until a set number of chars

+## Presentation

+1. For user-assigned titles we use Book 11 (title is right-aligned and bold)